Welcome to the website of St. Dunstan’s Church!

 Regular Worship Times

 We celebrate the Eucharist on Sundays at 8:00 & 10:00 am.
 Children are always welcome in our worship.
-Our Sunday school meets on the second Sunday of the month, and we have a children’s sermon on the fourth Sunday of every month.
-Nursery care is available from 9:00 – 11:30.
+Our Sunday school meets on the second Sunday of the month during the school year, and we have a children’s sermon on the fourth Sunday of every month.
+Nursery care is available from 9:45 – 11:30 in the summer, and from 9am – 11:45 during the school year.

 Our Mission Statement & Statement of Welcome